Common wisdom dictates that only men have an Adam’s apple. This, however, is quite clearly incorrect.

 - an erroneous translation of the original Latin term.
 In Latin, the laryngeal prominence is called pomum Adami.
 While pomum is quite clearly “apple,” Adami does not mean “Adam” — it means “man.”
 Therefore, the Latin pomum Adami means “man apple.”
 According to linguists, “man apple” was one of many strange expressions used by the Ancient Latinos.
 Incidentally, linguists and bible students believe that whoever wrote the bible probably gave Adam the name “Adam” precisely because it means “man,” which is really quite unimaginative as far as names go.

 Do Men and Women Have an Adam’s Apple?

 Biologists and doctors agree that all adult humans, apart from some freaks, have an Adam’s apple.
 Therefore, we can safely say that both men and woman have an Adam’s apple.

 Confusion arises due to the larger laryngeal prominence in the male neck and the much smaller and less prominent laryngeal prominence in the slender female neck.
-Men, you see, have longer vocal chords because they need to talk in a low and manly voice.
-Women have short vocal chords because they talk like women.
+Men, you see, have longer vocal chords because they need to talk in a low and manly voice to attract women and scare off wolves.
+Women have short vocal chords because they talk like women and scream a lot.